Nigeria air force jet mistakenly bombs refugees, aid workers

-A Nigerian Air Force fighter jet on a mission against Boko Haram extremists mistakenly bombed a refugee camp Tuesday, killing more than 100 refugees and wounding aid workers, a Borno state official said.
-A Red Cross worker said 20 volunteers with the aid group had been killed.
+A Nigerian Air Force fighter jet on a mission against Boko Haram extremists mistakenly bombed a refugee camp Tuesday, killing more than 100 people, including aid workers, a Borno official said.

-The state government official, who was helping to co-ordinate the evacuation of wounded from the remote area by helicopters, spoke on condition of anonymity because he was not authorized to speak to reporters.
+The state government official, who was helping to co-ordinate the evacuation of wounded from the remote area by helicopters, spoke on condition of anonymity because he was not authorized to talk to reporters.

 Military commander Maj.-Gen. Lucky Irabor confirmed the accidental bombardment in northeast Rann, near the border with Cameroon and 170 kilometres east of Maiduguri, the Borno state capital in northeastern Nigeria.